-The Directors are responsible for the maintenance and integrity of the corporate and financial information included in the Company's website.
-Legislation in the United Kingdom governing the presentation and dissemination of financial statements may differ from the legislation in other jurisdictions.
+The directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
+Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.